ufs-community/uwtools/docs/sections/user_guide/cli/mode_fv3.rst

      $ uw fv3 run --config-file config.yaml --cycle 2024-02-11T12 --batch --dry-run

 * The ``run`` task depends on the other available tasks and executes them as prerequisites.
-It is possible to execute any task directly, which entails execution of any of *its* depdendencies.
+It is possible to execute any task directly, which entails execution of any of *its* dependencies.
 For example, to create an FV3 run directory provisioned with all the files, directories, symlinks, etc. required per the configuration file:

   .. code-block: text